-Macro photos in Wedding photography is very important.
-Good picture of wedding rings is extremely important for a bride and groom as well as for the wedding photographer Surrey.
+Macro photos in Wedding photography are very important.
+A good picture of wedding rings is extremely important for a bride and groom as well as for the wedding photographer in Surrey.
 They have spent so much time searching for the perfect ones and they have very emotional meaning for them.

 Why do we think it is important to have macro photos in wedding photography?

-On our details photos we usually set the f-number between 4.0 and 11.0 and since 2013 we don’t use the specialised macro lens, but macro converter – Raynox DCR-150 Super Macro Lens.
-We came to the conclusion that in the connection with 85 1.4 or 1.8 lenses it’s a perfect combo which gives the perfect magnification for wedding and engagement rings leaving some space to show the background.
-We have also tested DCR-250 model but the magnification was too large for our needs.
+In our details photos, we usually set the f-number between 4.0 and 11.0 and since 2013 we don't use the specialised macro lens, but the macro converter - Raynox DCR-150 Super Macro Lens.
+We came to the conclusion that in the connection with 85 1.4 or 1.8 lenses, it's a perfect combo which gives the perfect magnification for wedding and engagement rings leaving some space to show the background.
+We have also tested the DCR-250 model but the magnification was too large for our needs.

-The macro converter is not a perfect solution and it’s less flexible comparing to the specialised macro lens, but it will take almost no space in the wedding photographer rucksack and it is much, much cheaper.
+The macro converter is not a perfect solution and it's less flexible compared to the specialised macro lens, but it will take almost no space in the wedding photographer's rucksack and it is much, much cheaper.

 The only thing that you have to remember is the filter size.
 Raynox converter has a snap-on mount which fits on lenses with a 52mm to 67mm size.

-Below you will find the example of wedding ring shot photographed with the Raynox converter on the Nikkor 85mm lens.
+Below you will find an example of a wedding ring shot photographed with the Raynox converter on the Nikkor 85mm lens.